-4 credits, not offered every term Applies the sociological framework to the study of social problems, their identification, analysis of causes and possible solutions.
+4 credits, Fall/Winter/Spring Applies the sociological framework to the study of social problems, their identification, analysis of causes and possible solutions.
 Problems explored may include mental disorders, drug and alcohol addiction, crime and delinquency, group discrimination, inequality, poverty, alienation, domestic and international violence, environment, and energy.
-Recommended: Pass RD-090 or placement in RD-115; pass WR-095 or place-
+Recommended: Pass WRD-095 or placement in WR-121.